gbengaojo/FedAccess/Certifications/AWS/Solutions-Architect/Associate.md

   5. After Final Processing, the Video is Stored
   6. After the Video is Ready, the User gets a Notification to download their video
     ![AWS SWF Worflow](assets/images/AWS-SWF-Worfklow.png)

+### AWS Elastic Beanstalk
+- A Service for Provisioning, Deploying, and Scaling Web Applications and Services
+- Code is Uploaded to Beanstalk, then automatically deployed to necessary Infrastructure
+  - EC2, Containers (ECS/EKS), Load Balancers, etc.
+- Deployed Architecture is Auto-Scaling
+- Autoscaled infrastructure is automatically load balanced
+- Works w/ Go, Java, .NET, Node.js, PHP, Python, Ruby
+- Provisions and Manages the Environment, but All